James Weldon Johnson: Musical works

 Let us march on 'til victory is won.

+His brother added music to James' words in 1905.

-"Lift Ev'ry Voice and Sing" had influenced other artistic works, inspiring art such as Gwendolyn Ann Magee's quilted mosaics.
+"Lift Ev'ry Voice and Sing" has influenced other artistic works, inspiring art such as Gwendolyn Ann Magee's quilted mosaics.
 "Lift Ev'ry Voice and Sing" contrasted with W. E. B. Du Bois's exploration in Souls of Black Folk of the fears of post-emancipation generations of African Americans.

-After some successes, the brothers worked on Broadway and collaborated with producer and director Bob Cole.
 Johnson also collaborated on the opera Tolosa with his brother, who wrote the music; it satirized the U.S. annexation of the Pacific islands.
 Thanks to his success as a Broadway songwriter, Johnson moved in the upper echelons of African-American society in Manhattan and Brooklyn.

 Aged around 30 at the time of this photo, Johnson had already written "Lift Ev'ry Voice and Sing" and been admitted to the Florida bar.

-Diplomacy
+Political and diplomatic career

+In 1904 Johnson accepted a position as the treasurer of the Colored Republican Club, started by Charles W. Anderson.
+A year later he was elected as president of the club.
+He organized political rallies, working in Theodore Roosevelt's successful presidential campaign, writing two songs for it.

-In 1906, Johnson was appointed by the Roosevelt Administration as consul of Puerto Cabello, Venezuela.
-In 1909, he transferred to Corinto, Nicaragua.
+After Roosevelt's election he appointed Johnson in 1906 as United States consul at Puerto Cabello, Venezuela.
+In 1909, he transferred to Corinto, Nicaragua, where he served from 1909 to 1913.
 During his stay at Corinto, a rebellion erupted against President Adolfo Diaz.
 Johnson proved an effective diplomat in such times of strain.

-His positions also provided time and stimulation to pursue his literary career.
-He wrote substantial portions of his novel, The Autobiography of an Ex-Colored Man, and his poetry collection, Fifty Years, during this period.
+His consular positions also provided him the time and stimulation to pursue his literary career.
+He wrote substantial portions of his novel, The Autobiography of an Ex-Colored Man, the story of a musician who rejects his Black roots for a life of material comfort in the white world, and his poetry collection, Fifty Years, during this period.
 His poetry was published in major journals such as The Century Magazine and in The Independent.

+Journalism and criticism

+In 1914, after his return to the United States, Johnson became editor of the editorial page of The New York Age, an influential African-American weekly newspaper based in New York City.
+In the early 20th century, it had supported Booker T. Washington's position for racial advancement by industrious work within the Black community, against the arguments of W. E. B. Du Bois for development of a "talented tenth" and political activism to challenge white supremacy.
+Johnson spelled out in a column in The Age in 1914 what he saw as the mission of the Black press: